Acacians: Supporters

 But when the first Homoian Creeds was formulated, Eusebius was dead and Akakius an important leader.

 R.P.C.
 Hanson stated, "If we are to determine who among the Homoian Arians was the most influential in the long run, we must choose Ulfilas, Apostle of the Goths."
 “He translated most of the Bible into Gothic.”

+Huneric, the ruler of the Kingdom of the Vandals and Alans in North Africa between 477 and 484 was a Homoean, as were the Suevi in western Spain, Visigoths in Spain and Gaul, Burgundians in south-west Gaul, and Ostrogoths in Italy.